HEPATITIS A

 What is hepatitis A?

 Hepatitis A is a liver infection that is caused by a virus.
-The hepatitis A virus (HAV) is present everywhere in the world, but is uncommon in countries with high standards of hygiene.
-Some sufferers in Germany were infected abroad (“travellers’ hepatitis”).
+The hepatitis A virus (HAV) is present everywhere in the world, but is less common in countries with high standards of hygiene.
+Some sufferers in Germany were infected abroad (“travelers hepatitis”).

 From person to person

-Transmission from one person to another is possible if they are in close contact, for example a shared household or childcare facilities.
-In such cases, the pathogens are spread by smear infection through tiny traces of faeces on hands or objects.
+Hepatitis A viruses are excreted by infected persons (even before the onset of symptoms) in their stools.
+Transmission from one person to another is possible if they are in close contact, for example in a shared household or childcare facilities.
+In such cases, the pathogens are spread by smear infection through tiny traces of feces on hands or objects and are absorbed through the mouth.

-Infection can also result from sexual contact, generally oral-anal practices or if fingers come into contact first with the anus and then the mouth.
+Infection can also occur through sexual contact, usually in oral-anal practices or when fingers come into contact first with the anus and then with the mouth.

 Transmission through blood and blood products is also possible.

-In children, the course of hepatitis A usually involves mild symptoms or none at all.
-Adults generally become much more ill.
-The first signs of an infection are nausea, vomiting or stomach pains, a general feeling of illness and, in some cases, a high temperature.
-Some patients develop jaundice, with yellowing of the skin and conjunctiva, dark urine, pale stools and severe itching of the skin.
+Hepatitis A often involves mild symptoms or none at all, especially in younger children.
+Most older children and adults develop symptoms.
+The first signs of an infection are nausea, vomiting or stomach pain, a general feeling of illness and occasionally a high temperature.
+Some sufferers develop jaundice, with yellowing of the skin and conjunctiva, dark urine, pale stools and severe itching of the skin.

 The symptoms usually last for anything from a few days to several weeks.
-It normally takes another two to four weeks before the patient makes a full recovery.
-Hepatitis A lasts for longer in roughly one in ten patients.
-In these cases, the patient usually recovers after a few months with no complications.
-The disease can be life-threatening in a very small number of cases.
-Once recovered, patients are immune to hepatitis A for life.
+It normally takes another two to four weeks before the sufferer makes a full recovery.
+Hepatitis A lasts longer in roughly one in ten sufferers.
+In these cases, the sufferer usually recovers after a few months with no complications.
+As you get older, you are more likely to get a severe case of the disease.
+Very rarely, the disease can be life-threatening and fatalities may even occur.
+Once recovered, sufferers are immune to hepatitis A for life.

 What’s the incubation period – and how long are you contagious?

 Anywhere from 15 to 50 days can pass between the infection and onset of the disease, but it is usually four weeks.
-The risk of infecting others is highest one to two weeks before and up to one week after the symptoms appear.
+The risk of infecting others is highest one to two weeks before and up to one week after the onset of symptoms.
 Babies and infants may continue to excrete the virus along with their stools for a much longer period than adults.

-Anybody who has not been infected previously and people who are not sufficiently protected by a full vaccination can contract hepatitis A. The risk of a hepatitis A infection is particularly high amongst the following groups of people:
+Anybody who has not yet been infected or people who are not sufficiently protected by a full vaccination can contract hepatitis A. The risk of a hepatitis infection is particularly high amongst the following groups of people:

-• Travellers to regions in which hepatitis A is widespread,
+• Travelers staying in regions where hepatitis A is widespread,

 • People in close contact with hepatitis A sufferers.

-Older people and those with pre-existing liver conditions are at higher risk of developing serious illness.
+Older people and those with pre-existing liver conditions are at higher risk of contracting a severe case of the disease.

 What should I do if I fall ill?